 voice: misaki yatabe as tae from mushishi: the next passage.

-backstory: the mixed daughter of a japanese father and a polish mother, suzumi's felt like an outsider all her life. suzumi's conception wasn't planned; kenjirou, who wanted his unborn child to be a japanese citizen, hastily proposed to karina. their eventual marriage, however, crumbled several years after suzumi's birth. karina didn't want to spend the rest of her life in japan, and the love she had for her husband and child wasn't enough to make her stay.
+backstory: the daughter of a japanese father and a polish mother, suzumi's felt like an outsider all her life. suzumi's conception wasn't planned, and resulted in kenjirou's hasty proposal to his girlfriend at the time. the eventual marriage, however, crumbled soon after suzumi's birth-- karina didn't want to spend the rest of her life in japan, and the love she had for her husband and child wasn't enough to make her stay. she went back to her homeland after the divorce and cut off all ties, leaving kenjirou as a single father of a toddler suzumi.

-karina went back to poland after their divorce, cutting off all ties. kenjirou, who wanted his daughter to have a stable life, eventually transferred physical custody to mariko, his sister. suzumi was thirteen at the time, and secretly happy to settle down somewhere. since suzumi had to transfer schools so often during her childhood, there wasn't much opportunity for her to settle down and call any one place home. she didn't make any lasting friendships, which shook her confidence to the core.
+while he did his best to provide stability for suzumi, kenjirou had a job that was just too demanding. he eventually transferred physical custody of suzumi to mariko, his sister. suzumi was thirteen at the time, and secretly happy to settle down somewhere. since suzumi had to transfer schools so often during her childhood, there wasn't much opportunity for her to settle down and call any one place home. she didn't make any lasting friendships, which shook her confidence to the core.

-nowadays, suzumi struggles a little with her identity as a hapa, a person of mixed ethnic heritage. she has no real connection to polish culture, but her mixed appearance unfortunately makes her an easy target for bullying: suzumi does her best to shrug off the jeers and swim away her troubles. the water has always been a place of belonging.
+nowadays, suzumi still finds herself struggling with fitting in. as a person of mixed ethnic heritage, she sticks out like a sore thumb in japan, and her appearance makes her an easy target for unwanted attention. suzumi does her best to shrug off the jeers by swimming away her troubles-- the water has always been a place of belonging.

-family: suzumi's very close with her father, nagase kenjirou, a second rank captain in the japan maritime self-defense force. kenjirou is a calm, even-tempered man who wants the best for his daughter. currently on patrol, and suzumi isn't sure when he'll be back, though she hopes that he'll make it home for the holidays.
+family: suzumi's very close with her father, nagase kenjirou. a second rank captain in the japan maritime self-defense force, kenjirou is a calm, even-tempered man who wants the best for his daughter. he's currently on patrol and suzumi isn't sure when he'll be back, though she hopes that he'll make it home in time for the holidays.

-akano sayuri: suzumi's crush during the main events of canon and girlfriend post-canon.
+akano sayuri is suzumi's crush during the main events of canon, and girlfriend post-canon.

-contrary to what suzumi thinks, sayuri finds herself growing more and more interested in suzumi: she wants to understand why suzumi hides behind fake smiles, and wants to know her better. she wants to see the real suzumi.
+contrary to what suzumi thinks, sayuri finds herself growing more and more interested in suzumi: she wants to understand why suzumi hides behind fake smiles, wants to peel away that good-girl face to see the real suzumi.

-the star (tanabata) festival rolls around, and sayuri and suzumi make plans to attend together. as sayuri waits for suzumi to walk through the torii, she smooths out the folds in her yukata and hopes to herself that suzumi will find her pretty. suzumi tumbles through the gate shortly after, stares right at sayuri, and says she looks beautiful. that earns a blush on both ends.
+the tanabata festival rolls around, and sayuri and suzumi make plans to attend the celebration together. as sayuri waits for suzumi to walk through the torii, she smooths out the folds in her yukata and hopes to herself that suzumi will find her pretty. suzumi tumbles through the gate shortly after, stares right at sayuri, and manages to say that she looks beautiful. that earns a blush on both ends.